river06/leetcode2/README.md

 - **longest substring without repeating characters**: Use hashmap to map characters to their indices.

 #### `palindrome series`
-- **longest palindromic substring**
-    - `Manacher algorithm`
-        - This needs inserting special character between original characters.
-It makes the algorithm much easier to understand.
-The special characters are also inserted in the edges.
-The length of half of the palindrome is the length of the original palindrome.
-    - Expand around center: be careful of even length palindrome.
-Just call the expand function twice, it is much easier than inserting special character between original characters.
-    - Dynamic programming: `dp(i,j)` if string(i,j) is palindrome. `dp(i,j)` depends on `dp(i+1, j-1)`, so fill up the matrix backwards in `i` direction and forwards in `j` direction.
 - **shortest palindrome**
     - This is essentially to find longest palindrome from the start
     - `KMP`: Construct s + # + inv(s), and construct the prefix = suffix array